 Of course, we can’t talk about Knoxville without talking about the University of Tennessee, one of the most prestigious state universities in the country.
 As you might expect, studying in-state at a state university translates to big savings.

 According to Forbes.com, The cost of living in Knoxville is about 13% below the national average.
 You don’t need to pinch pennies to live comfortably in Knoxville!
+However, do keep in mind there are expensive areas.
 Given the lower cost of housing, food, transportation, and entertainment, you can have all your needs met and still have some spare change to squirrel away.
+Contact us if we can help with your real estate needs!